varun-kanna/NBA-Player-Comparison-Tool/README.md

 * [Valid-Example](#Valid-Example)
 * [Conclusion](#Conclusion)

 ## Introduction
 * In this project, I use Python to help me "scrape" NBA.com stats for every player in the NBA.
-Specifically, I used the NBA Offical Leaders API to get the statistics of * any player from any season.
+Specifically, I used the NBA Offical Leaders API to get the statistics of any player from any season.
-* I will go through how I got and used the API to get specific statistics for every player.
+* I will go through how I got and used the API to get specific statistics for any player.
-* As an example, I will show a valid example and an invalid example of players.
+* As an example, I will show the usage of the Individual Player Efficiency on two players.

 ## How I got the Data
 We will first look at how I was able to gather the data.
 If we go to https://www.nba.com/stats/leaders, it should look something similar to this.: